Alternate Format Materials

 Alternate Format Materials provide individuals access to print materials (such as textbooks) through different kinds of media.
 Such materials may be provided via electronic PDF files, audio files, or Braille.
 Students who are approved for alternate media texts receive the accommodation at no cost.

 Each semester, students approved for this adjustment can request books and course materials through the Alternative Format module on Accommodate.
 Please note that students must renew their academic accommodations if they have not done so already in order to access the Alternative Format module.
 Students will be provided with their alternate format materials electronically.
-Please note that the Office of Disability Resources will make every attempt to provide materials as promptly as possible and in the format requested by the student.
+The Office of Disability Resources will make every attempt to provide materials as promptly as possible and in the format requested by the student.
 However, consideration will be given to the most expedient manner to obtain materials.
 While the Americans with Disabilities Act of 1990 and its amendments requires that priority consideration is given to the specific methods requested by the student, it does not imply that a particular accommodation must be granted if it is deemed not reasonable and other suitable provisions are available.

 Due to copyright laws, students must show proof that they have purchased their books before they can receive the alternate format materials.
 All alternative format materials are intended for a student’s individual use and must not be shared with others.
 Any duplication of materials is prohibited.